-If you or someone you love struggles with a gambling addiction, he or she may need help from friends, family, and professionals.
-A gambling addiction will negatively impact every aspect of life if ignored.
+If you or someone you love struggles with a gambling addiction, they may need help from friends, family, and professionals.
+Gambling addiction will negatively impact every aspect of life if ignored.

 In this article, we’re taking a look at the stages of gambling addiction as well as how to overcome the addiction.

 While it isn’t as often discussed as other forms of addiction are, gambling addiction affects a significant number of people in the United States.
 While some people can enjoy going to the casino as an occasional recreation, others find themselves trapped in the net of gambling addiction.